 As a volunteer with Circles South West (CSW) you will be making an important contribution to preventing further sexual abuse by helping reduce the risk of sexual offending by known perpetrators.

-Circles of Support and Accountability give Core Members – both adults and young people – a safe space to spend time with volunteers from their local community who have knowledge of their harmful behaviour and risk.
-Many Core Members suffer from social isolation, emotional loneliness and limited social skills.
+Circles of Support and Accountability give core members – both adults and young people – a safe space to spend time with volunteers from their local community who have knowledge of their harmful behaviour and risk.
+Many core members suffer from social isolation, emotional loneliness and limited social skills.
 The Circle gives these individuals the opportunity to develop communication skills and to have any distorted thinking challenged.
 In this way a Circle can help an individual increase confidence and self-esteem and enhance their safe and purposeful reintegration into the community.
-Each Circle meets for an hour or so every week in a risk-assessed community venue and can last between 12 and 18 months.
+Each Circle meets for an hour and a half every week in a risk-assessed community venue and will last usually for 12 months for Community Circles and 18 months for Prison/Through the Gate Circles.

 We have volunteers of all ages and from all walks of life and welcome applications from anyone aged over 18.
 Volunteers must have a mature outlook and good communication skills, and these will be assessed throughout your application process.